 We produced two versions of the campaign.
 One was targeted at Australian-based candidates, and the other at international applicants.

 Recruitment videos like this help logistics and transport organisations attract well-suited candidates.
-When people understand the role before applying, it reduces mismatched expectations and improves retention.
+When people understand the role before applying, it reduces mismatched expectations and can improve retention.

 Client Feedback: “The Dream Engine team was a pleasure to collaborate with.
 We completed two video projects spanning two states, and both filming crews exhibited exceptional professionalism and flexibility.
 The post-production team demonstrated remarkable patience and talent in crafting the footage.
 I highly recommend the Dream Engine crew for any corporate video needs.”